DynamicDevices/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 # Introduction

+**NOTE**: This article requires you to be running Ubuntu 20.04 LTS.
+There's a note [here](https://github.com/DynamicDevices/mozilla-hubs-installation-detailed/blob/main/VPS_FOR_HUBS_UBUNTU22.md) about the differences between 20.04 and 22.04.

 This article is about hosting the Mozilla hubs into VPS / self-hosted servers.
 See [the difference between this tutorial and the hubs-cloud](https://github.com/albirrkarim/mozilla-hubs-installation-detailed/blob/main/DIFFERENCE.md) first.

 Hubs provide easy deployment on AWS. it just works.
 But I don't want to buy some servers on AWS because I have my own server.